JeffOlivier/drag_drop/README.md

-##If you have multiple websites, but want to have one tool to manage the social media info for each of them separately, but in one place, this is the tool for you.##
+## If you have multiple websites, but want to have one tool to manage the social media info for each of them separately, but in one place, this is the tool for you.

-**Green:** icons that have been set up with a title and URL and are live on your site **Red:** icons that have NOT been set up with either a title or URL or both **Blue:** icons that have been set up with a title and URL but are NOT currently being used on your site
+**Green:** icons that have been set up with a title and URL and are live on your site<br>
+**Red:** icons that have NOT been set up with either a title or URL or both<br>
+**Blue:** icons that have been set up with a title and URL but are NOT currently being used on your site

 The **_edit_** button (icon located in the upper right hand corner of each large icon) lets you edit the social media information of each icon : the URL to your social media site (eg. FB, Insta, ect) and title of the icon.